 You only have one chance to introduce yourself.
-Be sure to make a positive, strong impact on LinkedIn!
+Be sure to make a positive, strong impact by making your LinkedIn profile stand out.
 Your Headline and Summary are where you make this happen.
-Creating a connection with your reader is vital.
+Create a connection with your reader.
 Tell your story.
 Differentiate yourself from the crowd by precisely stating why you do what you do.

 Just as with a resume, most people don’t have a lot of time to read your entire profile.
 Write your headline like an elevator pitch – articulate the value you bring in as few words as possible.
 By the way, you only have 120 characters to work with here.
 In the summary, you have 2,000 characters available.
 But, you don’t need to use all of them.
 Keep your reader’s busy life in mind and draft a summary that can be easily read or skimmed for the main points in 10-15 seconds.

 Be authentic.
 Write like you speak.
 A key component to this is writing your summary in first person.
 Never write any part of your profile in third person.
 You are introducing yourself to the LinkedIn community.
 You wouldn’t say, “She is an experienced finance director” when introducing yourself in person.
 Don’t do it when writing your LinkedIn profile either (or your resume!).